chroma-core/chroma/rust/s3heap-service/README.md

 The s3heap-service integrates with the task manager to trigger tasks at no-faster than a particular cadence, with reasonable guarantees that writing data will cause a task to run.

-This document lays refines the design of the heap-tender and heap service until it can be implemented safely.
+This document refines the design of the heap-tender and heap service until it can be implemented safely.

 ## Abstract:  A heap and a sysdb.